 Canada’s Prime Minister crossed the river on the Prescott-Ogdensburg ferry.
 The two leaders began their talks about how the two nations could work together during the dangerous times they were facing.
 With Hitler’s Air Force launching the largest air assault in world history against the British isles with the “Battle of Britain” and German troops preparing for an invasion of England, the two leaders knew that the time had come for their two nations to build a new relationship to protect North America.

-FDR's Motorcade Through Downtown Ogdensburg
+Franklin D. Roosevelt's Motorcade Passes Through Downtown Ogdensburg

 Franklin Roosevelt's motorcade through downtown Ogdensburg to the New York Central railroad depot on Aug.
 17, 1940.